hpmicro/hpm_sdk/docs/en/sdk/samples/drivers/i2s/i2s_interrupt/README.md

 ## Overview

-The audio_codec example shows how to use codec component to play audio information.
-MCU send back the data to codec component, then codec component decodes and plays the audio data.
+This example shows I2S transfer audio data with Interrupt way to audio codec on board.

 ## Project Configuration

-- In the file `CMakelists.txt`, set a matched audio codec type according to the development board schematic，e.g. "set(CONFIG_CODEC "sgtl5000")"
+- In the file `CMakeLists.txt`, set a matched audio codec type according to the development board schematic，e.g. "set(CONFIG_CODEC "sgtl5000")"

 ## Board Setting